Some of the core principles that guide my thinking on government and the issues:

-The Johnson Administration will put a moratorium on light rail and focus transit money on a first-class bus system.
+The Johnson Administration will focus transit money on a world-class bus system.
 In the Metro, I’ll base my transportation funding decisions on projects that relieve congestion and provide mobility to the citizens of Minnesota.

 There is no more important issue than protecting innocent life.
 Not only is this a moral issue, recent breakthroughs in science and technology have made even more clear that we must protect the life of the unborn.
 I am Pro-Life and believe in the sanctity of human life from conception to natural death.

-While the role of government in our lives should be as limited as possible, providing for the public safety of all Minnesotans is one of the most important jobs of government.
+The role of government in our lives should be as limited as possible, but providing for the public safety of all Minnesotans is one of the most important jobs of government.
 I’m proud to receive the endorsement of the Police Federation of Minneapolis for this campaign.